whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 All the revolutionary activities in this book are meant to help you generate exactly these kinds of relationships.
 When you practice keen awareness and question your assumptions, you will begin to really see other people for who they are, and who doesn't like being deeply seen by a caring person?

-When you practice standing for what's right and supporting others who take a stand, you'll show a courage that inspires trust in others -- and who doesn't want to trust their friends?
+When you practice standing for what's right and supporting others who take a stand, you'll show courage that inspires trust in others -- and who doesn't want to trust their friends?

 When you practice giving first and without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.